 Health Care Services to Refugees and Asylum Seekers in Germany

-The Asylum Seekers Benefits Act (AsylbLG) benefits the following medical services to asylum seekers and refugees in need:
+The Asylum Seekers Benefits Act (AsylbLG) benefits the following medical services to all asylum seekers and refugees, including Ukrainians:

 - Proper medical treatment of acute illnesses